• Home

 Analysts and investors are generally feeling positive about 2026 as a result—after all, the U.S. economy’s performance has been above expectations since the pandemic, so why not take a bullish stance in the face of huge fiscal stimulus?

 Well, beneath the relatively robust macroeconomic picture, cracks are beginning to show.
 Those tremors are already being felt; just look at the Fed’s decision to cut the base rate yesterday despite arguments that, under normal circumstances, there would be no particular reason to.
-Markets expected the cut based on the labor outlook, which is showing some signs of weakness in what Fed chairman Jerome Powell has called a “low-hire, low-fire” economy.
+Markets expected the cut based on the labor outlook, which is showing some signs of weakness in what Fed Chair Jerome Powell has called a “low-hire, low-fire” economy.

 Recommended Video

-Unlike her economist peers on Wall Street, Richardson tells Fortune: “We’re tracking changes in real time, it’s as high frequency as payroll data [can] get and we have not seen this rosy picture for 2026 in the data.
-I think [when people] point to an improved labor market next year, they’re highlighting a couple of things in the macro economy, while we’re looking at this very granular data set of private employment.
+Unlike her economist peers on Wall Street, Richardson tells Fortune: “We’re tracking changes in real time—it’s as high-frequency as payroll data [can] get, and we have not seen this rosy picture for 2026 in the data.
+I think [when people] point to an improved labor market next year, they’re highlighting a couple of things in the macro economy, while we’re looking at this very granular dataset of private employment.

-“They’re highlighting maybe a couple of rate cuts, they’re highlighting some tax advantages on the fiscal side, and they’re probably highlighting some AI and investment paying off—and certainly they’re probably adding some clarity in terms of trade policy and resolving some of the macro [questions].
+“They’re highlighting maybe a couple of rate cuts; they’re highlighting some tax advantages on the fiscal side; and they’re probably highlighting some AI and investment paying off—and certainly they’re probably adding some clarity in terms of trade policy and resolving some of the macro [questions].
 All fantastic attributes, but it takes longer for those to trickle to mom and pop.”

 “Tiny firms are a big chunk of employment, but the tiny firms are making tiny moves, and they’re moving all in the same direction,” Richardson added.
-“It could be as small as not hiring two teenagers at the bakery or foregoing that delivery driver over a certain season, it doesn’t mean it’s a big, huge layoff, it’s not replacing a worker here or there, and those changes add up.
+“It could be as small as not hiring two teenagers at the bakery or forgoing that delivery driver over a certain season, it doesn’t mean it’s a big, huge layoff, it’s not replacing a worker here or there, and those changes add up.

-“If you’re making those micro moves, micro decisions for mom and pop [businesses], these macro drivers are less likely to influence your patterns.”
+“If you’re making those micro moves, micro decisions for mom-and-pop [businesses], these macro drivers are less likely to influence your patterns.”

 A rapidly evolving picture